 This page will be updated regularly with project updates or select follow to receive any updates.

 For further information, please contact the City of Charles Sturt on phone (08) 8408 1111 or e-mail firstname.lastname@example.org.

-Your Neighbourhood Plan aims to boost the liveability of the Albert Park and Hendon neighbourhood by coordinating street improvements, recreation, greening, and resident health and safety.
+Your Neighbourhood Plan is about boosting the quality of the Albert Park and Hendon neighbourhood by coordinating street improvements, recreation, greening, and resident health and safety.

 There are a number of reasons why we think Albert Park and Hendon can benefit from a Neighbourhood Plan.